openforcefield/qca-dataset-submission/submissions/2021-08-10-OpenFF-JACS-Fragments-v2.0/README.md

 ### Description

 A torsiondrive dataset created from the [OpenFF FEP benchmark dataset](https://github.com/openmm/openmmforcefields/tree/master/openmmforcefields/data/perses_jacs_systems) ligands.
 The ligands are fragmented using openeye/ambertools and openff-fragmenter before having key torsions driven.
+Multiple specifications are included alongside the openff default to be used for benchmarking.

 This second version expands the original dataset with new fragments produced by openff-fragmenter after its refactor as the performance is now slightly different in some cases depending on which backend toolkit is used and fixes some known issues around incorrect stereochemistry.
+Here we combine fragments from both antechamber and openeye backends into one dataset.

 ### General Information